Oklahoma Lottery

 The Oklahoma Lottery is an American lottery that is operated by that state's government.
 The Lottery, which began ticket sales on October 12, 2005, is a member of the Multi-State Lottery Association (MUSL).

-Players must be 18 or older.
+Players must be 18 years or older to play.

 History

 In 2003, the Oklahoma state legislature approved a lottery proposal to go before a vote of the people.
 Two questions (SQ 705 and SQ 706) were placed on the 2004 general election ballot.
 Both questions were approved, creating a Lottery Commission and a lottery trust fund.

 Lottery games

 Drawing methods

-Originally, Oklahoma Pick 3 and Cash 5 were drawn using traditional drawing machines and numbered balls (which Oklahoma purchased from Missouri after the latter switched to computerized (random number-generated) drawings.
+Originally, Oklahoma Pick 3 and Cash 5 were drawn using traditional drawing machines and numbered balls, which Oklahoma purchased from Missouri after the latter switched to computerized (random number-generated) drawings.
 When Oklahoma joined Hot Lotto in 2008, that game had already switched to an RNG).
 On September 20, 2009, Oklahoma changed its two in-house games to RNG drawings.
 Mega Millions (usually drawn in Georgia) and Powerball (drawn in Florida) have always used traditional lottery machines and numbered balls.